bryanbill/kitawi/README.md

 ### Prerequisites

 Kitawi is written in Dart and compiled to JavaScript.
-To use Kitawi, you need to install the Dart SDK and the Dartium browser.
+To use Kitawi, you need to install the Dart SDK.
 You can find the installation instructions [here](https://www.dartlang.org/tools/sdk#install).

 Once you have Dart installed, you can start using Kitawi by adding the following line to your `pubspec.yaml` file: